dominickeehan/wasserstein-probability-flows/README.md

 ## Description
 This repository provides implementations of our numerical tests and our reduced-form network-flow problem instance.

-The following image (Figure 3 of the paper) shows an example Wasserstein probability flow estimate.
+The following image (Figure 3 of the paper) shows an example Wasserstein Probability Flow estimate.

 <img src="figures/radio-pulsar.svg" width="515pt">